sammothxc/fierowiki/resources/3d-files.md

 ## 3D Scanned Parts

-These are parts that have been scanned and modelled in CAD for the Fiero.
+These are parts that have been scanned or modelled in CAD for the Fiero.
 May not be directly suitable for 3D printing as it.

 - []()